Pontchartrain Beach: Pontchartrain Beach today

 Several of the rides – including the Airplanes and many Kiddieland rides – ended up in Gulf Shores, Alabama, at a small amusement park, which was subsequently wiped out by Hurricane Ivan in 2004.
 The Ragin' Cajun moved to Six Flags Great Escape in 1984 and opened as Steamin' Demon.
 One of the four antique carousels is located on the boardwalk in Myrtle Beach, South Carolina.
 Also, the crest of the Zephyr currently resides at Kenner Memorial Park, among with remnants of Bali Hai restaurant.

 The hand-painted carousel horses were donated by Harry J. Batt Jr. and John A. Batt to New Orleans' City Park.
 The Park did not acknowledge the gifts or recognize the Batts for their donation.

 The land formerly housing the park is now occupied by the University of New Orleans Research & Technology Park, home to numerous corporate tenants, the Navy's Space and Naval Warfare Systems Center (SPAWAR) and the UNO Advanced Technology Center office building.

 A mile-long sand beach is still at the same area where Pontchartrain Beach once was.
 It is inaccessible and off limits to the general public, having been deemed hazardous due to underwater drop offs and riprap which pose dangers for swimmers.

 Water quality had increased dramatically in recent decades and the sand beach was reopened at one point, until a pair of drownings occurred and the beach was re-closed.
 The Lake Pontchartrain Basin Foundation has undertaken the task of restoring Pontchartrain Beach for use as a public recreation area.
 While no opening date has been given officially, a phased approach was expected to begin in the summer of 2016.

+In May of 2023, the foundation’s proposal was rejected after two years of negotiations with the Lake Authority and neighborhood associations.
+NIMBYism and the shifting of all associated costs on the foundation led to the foundation ceasing to submit a new proposal.
+The foundation will support any other entity that arises to continue the effort to officially reopen the beach to the public.